-The children's neurological team is made up of physiotherapists, occupational therapists and therapy assistants.
-We are a recognised rehabilitation centre providing rehabilitation for patients suffering from injuries or illnesses affecting their central nervous system including:
+We're a recognised rehabilitation centre working with children suffering from injuries or illnesses affecting their central nervous system including:

 - head injuries

-Therapy can take place in a variety of settings from children's bedside to our treatment room or in hydrotherapy.
-Our patients can be moved from the hospital environment to Bursledon House for ongoing rehabilitation once they are medically well enough.
+We work with children in a variety of settings, from a child's bedside to our treatment room or in hydrotherapy.
+Patients may move from the hospital into Bursledon House to continue their rehabilitation when they are medically well enough.

-- chronic fatigue syndrome (CFS) whilst awaiting Bursledon House (consultant referral only)
+- Chronic fatigue syndrome whilst awaiting Bursledon House (consultant referral only).

-- outpatient appointments for various neurological conditions both pre and post diagnosis (consultant referral only)
+- Outpatient appointments for various neurological conditions, available before and after diagnosis (consultant referral only).

 - Shelley Geary